tensorchiefs/dl_book/index.md

 To run them locally, you can either

 * install the required software (Python with TensorFlow) or
-* use the provided docker container as described here [Link will follow upon finishing the book].
+* use the provided Docker container as described here [Link will follow upon finishing the book].

 ## Chapter 2: Neural network architectures